-Clodagh Kavanagh became Godolphin International Thoroughbred Leadership Programme General Manager in 2003.
+Clodagh Kavanagh became Godolphin International Thoroughbred Leadership Programme Executive Director in 2003.
 Motivated by HH Sheikh Mohammed’s vision of creating a management training programme to recruit and develop the “Future Leaders of the Thoroughbred Industry”, Clodagh’s role is to provide strategic leadership and maintain a global perspective on the programme.
 She oversees the quality and relevance of the syllabus as well as coaching and mentoring the trainees.
 She manages the recruitment and marketing of the programme and guides a team of coordinators who implement the program locally.

 Previously General Manager of the Racing Academy and Centre of Education (RACE) in Kildare, Clodagh also worked as a part-time Racing Official with the Irish Turf Club.

 Clodagh has worked in Kentucky, New Zealand, Hunter Valley, Melbourne, Sydney and Kildare for some of the leaders in the thoroughbred industry including Eaton-Williams consignors, Segenhoe Stud, Colin Hayes, Ballysheehan, Moyglare, Airlie and Derrinstown Studs.

 Martin began working with Godolphin Flying Start in February 2014.
 Alongside the programme’s General Manager Clodagh Kavanagh, he helps to deal with the day to day running of the course from our Kildangan Stud base in Ireland.
 His roles include overseeing the practical horse skills module, website maintenance, administration, education technology, marketing & PR for the programme.

 Martin got involved with horses from a young age working at Paul & Tom Monaghan’s Cottage Stud in County Kildare.
 The Cottage Stud were the breeders of dual international stakes winner Ezzoud and Ascot Gold Cup winner Trip to Paris.
 It is there he gained his experience in the thoroughbred industry and also where Martin’s love of horses began.
 He is driven by horse racing and breeding and follows all race meetings at home and abroad and when time allows he gets to as many as meetings as he can.